A universal characterization of higher algebraic K-theory: Non-connective -theory

 \end{definition}

-\begin{remark} In fact, this stabilization procedure takes any additive invariant to a localizing invariant.
-This process will be studied in more detail in the forthcoming thesis of P. Szuta. \end{remark}

 Schlichting's axiomatic framework implies that this construction agrees with his when both are defined, and therefore we deduce from his comparison results \cite[\S 8]{Marco} that the non-connective $K$-theory spectrum of Definition~\ref{def:knonconnspec} agrees with the various classical constructions of non-connective $K$-theory spectra.
-Furthermore, we observe that for connective ring spectra $R$, the non-connective $K$-theory spectrum has negative homotopy groups determined by the non-connective $K$-theory spectrum of $\pi_0 R$.